hex-plex/Pong-ReinforcementLearning/readme.md

 More to come<br/>
 ......<br/>
 <img src="/initial_training.gif"> <br/>
-This clip from initial training session.
+This a clip from initial training session.